 At the previous two sites listed, you are likely to find common coins, and that’s great.
 But, if you are looking for old or rare coins, you will have to do some research.
 To be successful with these types of finds, you have to hunt in historic areas where they are more likely to be.
 This will require that you research your area and find out where people may have gathered long ago – churches, saloons, city halls, etc. Wherever the oldest history in your location is, hunt there.

-If you live in the western U.S., you may want to spend some time detecting for gold nuggets.
+If you live in the western U.S., you may want to spend some time metal detecting for gold nuggets.
 Arizona, California, Nevada, Idaho, and Oregon are all known for having detectable gold – if you know where to look.
-Research can help you determine where you are the most likely to find gold in these areas.
+Research can help you determine the best places to find gold nuggets.
 The great thing about finding gold nuggets is that you never have to wonder about whether or not they have value, you know that you can quickly turn them into cash anywhere that gold is bought.
-If you are looking for a good gold metal detector, check out the Garrett AT Gold or the Minelab GPX 5000.
+If you are looking for a good gold detector, check out the Garrett AT Gold or the Minelab GPX 5000.
 You can also check out our guide on the best metal detectors for gold for more recommendations.

-You can make money metal detecting when you research thoroughly and work hard to make it happen.
+Making money metal detecting can be achieved when you research thoroughly and work hard to make it happen.
 Even if you don’t get rich though, it’s a fun hobby on which you can spend tons of time without becoming bored.